'The End of King Theodore.'

 Wood engraving by C Robinson and Mason Jackson after William Simpson, Major H A Leveson and Major Baigrie.
 Published by the 'Illustrated London News', 1868.

-After his diplomatic overtures to the British for help against his Moslem enemies had been ignored (including a letter to Queen Victoria), King Theodore of Abyssinia imprisoned the British Consul, Captain Charles Cameron, along with several missionaries and civilians.
+After his diplomatic overtures to the British for help against his Moslem enemies had been ignored (including a letter to Queen Victoria), Emperor Tewodros II (or King Theodore) of Abyssinia imprisoned the British Consul, Captain Charles Cameron, along with several missionaries and civilians.

 NAM Accession Number